New Constructs’ stock picks are regularly featured by Barron’s, CNBC, SumZero and other experts. Details here.

 Ratings are based on the 5 most important criteria for assessing the risk versus reward of stocks.
 Those criteria are divided into two categories: “Business Strength” and “Valuation”.
 Our uniquely rigorous diligence in footnotes helps protect clients from stock blow-ups.

-1) Business Strength: the quality of the economic earnings** of the company and the strength of its business model based on its ROIC.
+A) Business Strength: the quality of the economic earnings of the company and the strength of its business model based on its ROIC.

-a) Quality of Earnings measures how reported accounting income compares to the economic earnings of the company.
+1) Quality of Earnings measures how reported accounting income compares to the economic earnings of the company.

-b) Return on Invested Capital (ROIC) measures the aggregate cash on cash returns of the company.
+2) Return on Invested Capital (ROIC) measures the aggregate cash on cash returns of the company.

-2) Valuation: based on the expectations embedded in stock prices.
+B) Valuation: based on the expectations embedded in stock prices.
 Investors should buy stocks with low expectations.

-a) Free Cash Flow Yield measures the true cash yield of the company.
+3) Free Cash Flow Yield measures the true cash yield of the company.

-b) Price to Economic Book Value measures the growth expectations embedded in the stock price.
+4) Price to Economic Book Value measures the growth expectations embedded in the stock price.

-c) Market-Implied Duration of Growth (Growth Appreciation Period) measures the number of years of future profit growth required to justify the current valuation of the stock.
+5) Market-Implied Duration of Growth (Growth Appreciation Period) measures the number of years of future profit growth required to justify the current valuation of the stock.

 Figure 1, the New Constructs’ stock rating table, shows how the criteria above translate into our rating for every stock, ETF, and mutual fund we cover.